 In most cases, many start to experience altitude sickness at a height of more than 8,000 feet or 2,400 meters.
 As long as that height is not exceeded, the nausea due to altitude sickness will not manifest.

-Always remember that altitude sickness can eventually progress to a coma and result to swelling of the brain and lungs that can lead to death.
-Once an individual experiences the symptoms of altitude sickness aside from nausea, it is best to stop and rest for some time until the individual is acclimatized to the altitude.
+Altitude sickness can progress to a coma and result to swelling of the brain and lungs that can lead to death.
+If an individual experiences the symptoms of altitude sickness aside from nausea, stop and rest until the individual is acclimatized to the altitude.